 Pugh proudly remembers that, after struggling to keep his trousers at the appropriate rise on the first day, Turner managed to get it throughout the several weeks of production.
 The higher rise also meant a slimmer waistline with a squared tab that extends over the fly to the first pleat on the right side.

-He wears a slim black leather belt with a small, silver-toned square single-claw buckle.
+He wears a slim black leather belt with a small, silver-toned square single-prong buckle.

 The trousers have double forward pleats, with both pleats on either side of the first belt loop out from the center fly.
 The pleats add more room through the trouser hips with a full cut all the way through down to the cuffed bottoms.
 There are no back pockets, but the trousers have a vertical pocket along each side seam.

 Lombard’s shoes are a pair of light brown leather medallion cap-toe quarter oxford brogues with brown laces through five eyelets.